 A mobile app development framework called Onsen UI supports Angular, Vue.js, and React.
 Since some components are automatically styled depending on the platform, the same source code can support both iOS and Android.

 These days, companies are working on the development of cross-browser-compatible mobile.
-So as an app developer who has faced the pain of dealing with device or operating system-based compatibility issues, you will find interest when you’re using OnsenUI.
+So as an app developer who has faced the pain of dealing with the device or operating system-based compatibility issues, you will find interest when you’re using OnsenUI.

 8. Fluent UI